 Whether you’re experiencing side effects or another reason, don’t stop taking your medication without first talking to your provider.
 It’s very dangerous – and life-threatening – to stop taking your beta blocker medication.

-“Abruptly stopping beta blockers can increase your likelihood of heart attack or sudden cardiac arrest,” Dr. Tuttle said.
+“Abruptly stopping beta blockers can increase your likelihood of heart attack or sudden cardiac arrest,” Dr. Janardhanan said.

 Other tips to improve heart health